Email subscription form header

 Uses for Leftover Coffee Grounds

-Tip – if you want to dry the coffee grounds, you can place them on a baking sheet and put in the oven set to 200º for about 20 to 30 minutes.
-Stir them about half-way through.
+Tip – if you want to dry the coffee grounds, place them on a baking sheet and put them in the oven set to 200º for about 20 to 30 minutes.
+Stir them about halfway through.
 Your bonus is the wonderful aroma you have wafting through your home.
 Let them cool and then store them in a glass jar with a lid or a baggie.

-15.)
-Start a compost pile or add them to your compost pile.
-Coffee grounds will help suppress any odors too.
-Worms love coffee grounds and worms help to break down ingredients in your compost pile.
+Coffee grounds will help suppress any odors, too.
+Worms love coffee grounds, and worms help to break down ingredients in your compost pile.
 If you don’t want to add them straight, you can toss them into a brown paper bag first.

-18.)
-Make a body scrub.
-Once the grounds are dry and cool, you can pick up a handful and scrub it on your rough patches. you can also mix the grounds will some olive oil which will act as a moisturizer.
+Once the grounds are dry and cool, you can pick up a handful and scrub it on your rough patches. you can also mix the grounds with some olive oil, which will act as a moisturizer.
 The coffee grounds are probably too rough for the face, so just stick to rough elbows and heels.

-20.)
-Make a marinade for steaks with a dash of soy sauce and seem brown sugar to make a nice crust when seared.
+Add ground coffee with a dash of soy sauce and a pinch of brown sugar to make a nice crust when seared.

-Kate: I add leftover coffee to a Popsicle mold and freeze it to have a cold treat later in the day.
+Kate: I add leftover coffee to a Popsicle mold and freeze it for a cold treat later in the day.
 That sounds so good!

 Jim: Put damp coffee grounds on top of your fireplace ashes to keep the dust down before you clean out the ashes.